Look Tin Eli: In re Look Tin Sing

 After completing his education, he took over the management of what was his father's store, which had been sold in 1881.
-Reportedly, he and his younger brother, Lee Eli, "capably ran the Mendocino store in the 1890s".
-As a merchant, he visited China twice, returning to the U.S. in July 1891 and November 1895.
+Reportedly, Look Tin Eli and his younger brother Lee Eli "capably ran the Mendocino store in the 1890s".
+As a merchant, Look Tin Eli visited China twice, returning to the U.S. in July 1891 and November 1895.

 San Francisco career

 In the 1890s, Look Tin Eli, with his China-born wife (surname Jeong) and one child, moved to San Francisco.

-In February 1904, Tin Eli, with his younger brother, Lee Eli, as his assistant, helped establish a San Francisco branch of the Russo-Chinese Bank at 417 Montgomery Street, the only branch in the United States.
+In February 1904, Tin Eli, with his younger brother, Lee Eli (also known as Look Poong-San), as his assistant, helped establish a San Francisco branch of the Russo-Chinese Bank at 417 Montgomery Street, the only branch in the United States.
 He was the "confidential adviser to the bank" and managed the Chinese negotiations and loans, abroad and locally.